pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-stack-references/index.md

 * **Parameterize your stack references.** Don't hardcode organization, project, or stack name values.
 Instead, pass these in as configuration values (with default values applied, where applicable).
 * **Plan to build mechanisms to handle cascading stack updates.** Using the Pulumi Service's webhook functionality can be useful here.
 Frequent instances of cascading updates might be an indicator that your project structure needs to be revisited for optimal resource partitioning.

-The next post continues in the "Zephyr universe," but breaks from discussing IaC recommended practices to look at an oft-overlooked use case for Pulumi: streamlining local testing.
+The next post in the IaC recommended practices series focuses on security and role-based access control (RBAC)---a topic you won't want to miss!
+Before then, the next visit to the "Zephyr universe" will be to take a look at an oft-overlooked use case for Pulumi: local testing.
+Come see how to use Pulumi to automate local testing for development!